JimSeker/flutter/README.md

 `sensor_plugin_demo` uses the sensor_plugin and the battery_plus plugin to shows the battery level, accelerometer, gyroscope, user accelerometer (does have basic gravity included), and magnetometer values.

+`speech_demo` uses two plugins, flutter_tts for text to speech, and speech_to_text for speech to text recognization.   this is a very basic demo, but shows how both work.

 `sqlitedb_demo` uses sqflite (sqlite) to rework the database example [sqliteDBDemo in saveData Repo](https://github.com/JimSeker/saveData)  (note fails on web, can't store db in a browser I guess).

 `take_pic_demo` show how to get picture from the gallery or camera and display it.